-3. Entries submitted with third-party audio or visual content, without evidence of third party licence, may be excluded from judging.
+3. Entries submitted with third-party audio or visual content, without evidence of third-party licence, may be excluded from the exhibition.

 4. Copyright in the content included in the challenge entry (see points 1-3 above) must be owned or licensed by the entrant, and clear of rights.
 The original digital file(s) must be kept for reference, as they may be required to demonstrate this is your own work.

-5. By submitting your Challenge entry you grant the Challenge permission to publish and reproduce your Challenge entry (your work) and your name in any reasonably appropriate manner and for any purpose which the Challenge partners see fit, including, but not limited to, public displays and promotions, on Department of Education and Training or Microsoft websites, and in any form of broadcasting or web placement, including in third party websites, which Department of Education and Training or Microsoft may choose.
-Department of Education and Training or Microsoft may store your work in perpetuity for the purposes of public access and preservation.
+5. By submitting your Challenge entry you grant the Challenge permission to publish and reproduce your Challenge entry (your work) and your name in any reasonably appropriate manner and for any purpose which the Challenge partners see fit, including, but not limited to, public displays and promotions, on Department of Education and Training or Microsoft websites, and in any form of broadcasting or web placement, including in third-party websites, which Department of Education and Training, Apple or Microsoft may choose.
+Department of Education and Training, Apple or Microsoft may store your work in perpetuity for the purposes of public access and preservation.

 All students please note that only your first name and your year level will be published.
-Agreements with the winners will include additional terms after the close of the competition.
+Agreements and additional terms may be sought after the close of the Challenge.

-6. Entrants must submit a separate digital portfolio using one of the three templates for each entry title via the Challenge portal.
+6. Entrants must submit a separate design brief, using one of the provided templates for each entry title.

-7. Under no circumstances will entries received after the deadline be accepted for judging.
+7. Under no circumstances will entries received after the deadline be accepted for exhibition.

-9. The Challenge closes at 5pm AEST on Wednesday October 11, 2017.
-Entries must be submitted by the close of the challenge to be eligible to win.
+9. The Challenge closes at 5pm AEST on Wednesday October 10, 2018.
+Entries must be submitted by the close of the challenge to be eligible for exhibition.

-10. Winners will be selected based on the relevance of the problem described, the creativeness of the solution, the implementation of the idea, the app design, and the demonstrated excellence of coding and programming skills in the entered prototype.
+10. People’s Choice Awards will be selected by the exhibition audience on Friday October 26th, 2018 and be presented in three age groups; Years 3-6 (Primary), Years 7-8 (Middle), Years 9-10 (Senior).
+Selections will be based on the relevance of the problem described to the Challenge theme, the creativeness of the solution, the implementation of the idea, the app design, and the demonstrated excellence of coding and programming skills in the entered prototype.
 See Criteria for details.

-11. The decisions in relation to any aspect of the Challenge including determining eligibility of entries, the shortlist and winner/s will be final and will be binding on all entrants who enter the Challenge.
+11. The decisions in relation to any aspect of the Challenge including determining the eligibility of entries and the people’s choice awards will be final and will be binding on all entrants who enter the Challenge.

-15. The Challenge winners and/or their parent or legal guardian will be asked to sign a permission form allowing them to be filmed and photographed for the Challenge marketing and communications purposes and for use on the Challenge website and affiliate websites by the Department of Education, Microsoft and the School Library Association of Victoria.
+12. The Challenge participants and/or their parent or legal guardian will be asked to sign a permission form allowing them to be filmed and photographed for the Challenge marketing and communications purposes and for use on the Challenge website and affiliate websites by the Department of Education, Apple, and Microsoft.